patchamama/prototype-fast-dev-nodeJS-API/README.md

 ### Install the dependencies

-_In this project `npm` has been used as package manager, but you are free to use another package manager such as `pnpm` because of its popularity and speed._
+_In this project `npm` has been used as a package manager, but you are free to use another package manager such as `pnpm` because of its popularity and speed._

 ```properties
 npm install